rayun56/mochad/README.md

 # MOCHAD

-`mochad` is a Linux TCP gateway daemon for the X10 CM15A and CM19A RF (radio frequency) and PL (power line) controllers.
+`mochad` is a Linux TCP gateway daemon for the X10 CM15A RF (radio frequency) and PL (power line) and the CM19A RF controllers.

 ## Why this fork